The Last Unicorn: Plot

-Molly, Schmendrick and the Unicorn leave Hagsgate and continue toward Haggard's castle, but on their way they are attacked by the Red Bull.
-The Unicorn runs, but is unable to escape the bull.
-In an effort to aid her, Schmendrick unwittingly turns the Unicorn into a human woman.
-Confused by the change, the Red Bull gives up the pursuit and disappears.
-The change has disastrous consequences on the Unicorn, who suffers tremendous shock at the sudden feeling of mortality in her human body.
-Schmendrick tells the unicorn that he is immortal and that he cannot make real magic unless he is mortal, and encourages her to continue her quest.
-The three continue to Haggard's castle, where Schmendrick introduces the Unicorn as "Lady Amalthea" to throw off Haggard's suspicions.
-They manage to convince Haggard to allow them to serve him in his court, with the hopes of gathering clues as to the location of the other unicorns.
-During their stay, Amalthea is romanced by Haggard's adopted son, Prince Lír.
-Haggard eventually reveals to Amalthea that the unicorns are trapped in the sea for his own benefit, because the unicorns are the only things that make him happy.
-He then openly accuses Amalthea of coming to his kingdom to save the unicorns and says that he knows who she really is, but Amalthea has seemingly forgotten about her true nature and her desire to save the other unicorns.
+Molly, Schmendrick and the Unicorn continue to Haggard's castle, but are attacked by the Red Bull.
+Attempting to aid her, Schmendrick unwittingly turns the Unicorn into a human woman.
+Confused by the change, the Red Bull gives up the pursuit.
+The Unicorn suffers tremendous shock at the feeling of mortality.
+Schmendrick tells her that he is immortal and cannot make real magic unless he is mortal, and encourages her to continue her quest.
+The three continue to Haggard's castle, where Schmendrick introduces the Unicorn as "Lady Amalthea".
+They convince Haggard to allow them to serve him, hoping to gather clues as to the location of the other unicorns.
+Amalthea is romanced by Haggard's adopted son, Prince Lír.
+Haggard reveals to Amalthea that the unicorns are trapped in the sea for his own benefit, because the unicorns are the only things that make him happy.
+He then accuses Amalthea of coming to his kingdom to save the unicorns and says that he knows who she really is, but Amalthea has seemingly forgotten her true nature and her desire to save the unicorns.

-Following clues given to them by a cat, Molly, Schmendrick, and Amalthea find the entrance to the Red Bull's lair.
-Haggard and his men-at-arms attempt to stop them, but they manage to enter the bull's lair and are joined by Lír.
-When the Red Bull attacks them, Schmendrick changes Amalthea back to her original form.
-At this moment, Schmendrick joyfully becomes mortal.
-In an effort to save the Unicorn, Lír jumps into the bull's path and is trampled.
+Following clues given to them by a cat, Molly, Schmendrick, and Amalthea find the Red Bull's lair, joined by Lír.
+When the Red Bull attacks them, Schmendrick changes Amalthea back to her original form and he becomes mortal.
+Lír confronts the bull but is trampled.
 Fueled by anger and sorrow, the Unicorn drives the bull into the sea.
-The other unicorns are freed, and they run back to their homes, with Haggard's castle falling in their wake.
-As the castle falls, its wreckage dissolves into mist before it even hits the ground, and nothing remains to indicate that a castle had ever been there.
+The unicorns are freed, and they run back to their homes, with Haggard's castle falling in their wake.